Deepfake North Korean Remote Workers: a New Data Loss Threat

 • A seemingly normal upload becomes suspicious when combined with time, location, or unusual access patterns.

-These Indicators of Leakage (IOLs) are subtle, context-based signals that suggest data may be leaving the organization inappropriately.
-By focusing on intent rather than rigid rules and thresholds, Orion’s agent can flag and prevent dangerous actions in real time, while minimizing false positives that frustrate employees and overload analysts.
+These data loss indicators collected by ORION’s agents are context-based signals that suggest data may be leaving the organization inappropriately.
+By focusing on intent rather than policies and thresholds, ORION flags and prevents dangerous actions in real time, while minimizing false positives that frustrate employees and overload analysts.

-This contextual, adaptive approach makes it possible to counter threats like deepfake remote workers.
+This contextual, adaptive approach enables countermeasures against threats like deepfake remote workers.
 When the attacker is an employee, only tools that understand the bigger picture of behavior and intent can distinguish between normal business operations and malicious exfiltration.

 Deepfake remote workers are just one of an ever-growing list of new challenges facing security teams.
 They blur the line between insider risk and external attack, embedding adversaries directly into the workforce under the guise of legitimate employees.
 Traditional DLP tools designed for a simpler world of accidental leaks or ‘amateur’ insiders are not equipped to address this hybrid threat.